DubichTonya/rss-node/README.md

 > ### Important:
 > * You should definitely register the `Config` parameter.
 And it must correspond to the pattern that is prescribed in the `Options` section.</br></br>
 > * If you want to use your own input file, you need to add it to the root of the project.</br></br>
-> * If you do not specify the input and output configuration in the parameters, then you will be able to enter text into the console.
+> * If you do not specify the input configuration, then you will be able to enter text into the console.
 And you can see the result after pressing enter.</br> To finish typing, press `Ctrl + C`.</br></br>
-> * If you do not specify only the input configuration in the parameters, you will be able to enter text into the console.
-After you finish typing, press `Ctrl + C `.
-The result of the program will be in the output file.</br></br>
 > * If you do not specify the output configuration in the options, the result will be output to the console.</br>

 ## Options: